plausible/website/_posts/2020-08-07-the-most-important-web-analytics-metrics-and-their-definitions.md

 * Entry pages from search engines.
 It's useful to understand which pages Google (or another search engine) considers important to rank and send you traffic to.
 This can help you analyze your efforts to understand what works and what doesn't which can help you optimize your future content calendar.

+* The number of searches for branded keywords such as your startup's name or your URL.
+Tracking the trend of these keywords is useful to understand whether your marketing efforts are working in a more indirect way.
+You may see a spike in branded search traffic thanks to a guest post on a big site or thanks to you being a guest on a popular podcast.

 ## Entry Pages

 Shows the first page people view on your site.